wombleton/gitlaw-nz/acts/E/Employment Relations Act 2000.md

 ##### 7 Witnesses' expenses

-*   (1) Every person attending the court on a summons, and every other person giving evidence before the court, is entitled, subject to subclause (2), to be paid, by the party calling that person, witnesses' fees, allowances, and travelling expenses according to the scales for the time being prescribed by regulations made under the [Summary Proceedings Act 1957][723], and those regulations apply accordingly.
+*   (1) Every person attending the court on a summons, and every other person giving evidence before the court, is entitled, subject to subclause (2), to be paid, by the party calling that person, witnesses' fees, allowances, and travelling expenses according to the scales for the time being prescribed by regulations made under the [Criminal Procedure Act 2011][724], and those regulations apply accordingly.

     (2) The court may disallow the whole or any part of any sum payable under subclause (1).

-    (3) On each occasion on which the court issues a summons under [clause 6][731], the court, or the person exercising the power of the court under subclause (4) of that clause, must fix an amount that, on the service of the summons, or at some other reasonable time before the date on which the witness is required to attend, is to be paid or tendered to the witness.
+    (3) On each occasion on which the court issues a summons under [clause 6][732], the court, or the person exercising the power of the court under subclause (4) of that clause, must fix an amount that, on the service of the summons, or at some other reasonable time before the date on which the witness is required to attend, is to be paid or tendered to the witness.

     (4) The amount fixed under subclause (3) is to be the estimated amount of the allowances and travelling expenses (but not fees) to which, in the opinion of the court or person, the witness will be entitled, according to the prescribed scales, if the witness attends at the time and place specified in the summons.

     Compare: 1991 No 22 s 126(2)(d)

+    Schedule 3 clause 7(1): amended, on 1 July 2013, by [section 413][647] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 8 Evidence at distance

-*   (1) For the purpose of obtaining the evidence of witnesses at a distance, the court, or, while the court is not sitting, any Judge, has all the powers and functions of a District Court Judge under the [District Courts Act 1947][726].
+*   (1) For the purpose of obtaining the evidence of witnesses at a distance, the court, or, while the court is not sitting, any Judge, has all the powers and functions of a District Court Judge under the [District Courts Act 1947][727].

-    (2) The provisions of the [District Courts Act 1947][726] relating to the taking of evidence at a distance apply, with the necessary modifications, as if the court were a District Court.
+    (2) The provisions of the [District Courts Act 1947][727] relating to the taking of evidence at a distance apply, with the necessary modifications, as if the court were a District Court.

     (3) Despite subclause (2) evidence may, for the purposes of this Act, be taken at a distance by a Registrar of a District Court.